What are wires and cables and what are they used for?

 One must make sure that all the wires and cables are well equipped safety-wise

-The selection of incorrect wires and
+The selection of incorrect electric cable wire and

 cables can lead to fire hazards and also degrade the performance of an entire system.
 It is very important therefore that selection is made very